-Along with Altenberg, Herrenberg, Kapellenberg, Klosterberg, Rosenberg and Sonnenberg, the name is one of the most common designations for individual sites in Germany.
-It occurs about 50 times in 8 of the 13 growing areas (see last paragraph).
-This makes Kirchberg the second most common name for single vineyard sites in Germany.
-The reason for this can be seen in the many vineyard holdings of the church over the centuries.
+Along with Altenberg, Herrenberg, Kapellenberg, Klosterberg, Rosenberg and Sonnenberg, the designation is one of the most common single-vineyard designations in Germany.
+It occurs around 50 times in 8 of the 13 growing regions (see then last paragraph).
+This makes Kirchberg the second most common single vineyard name in Germany.
+The reason can be seen in the many vineyard possessions of the church over the centuries.

-The vineyards, which face south-southwest and, in a small section, south-east, with a slope gradient of 10 to 35%, comprise around 90 hectares of vineyards on shell limestone soils.
-Müller-Thurgau and black Riesling, for example, are cultivated here.
+The vineyards, which face south-southwest and, in a small section, southeast, with slopes ranging from 10 to 35%, cover about 90 hectares of vines on shell limestone soils.
+Müller-Thurgau and Schwarzriesling, for example, are cultivated here.
 Members of the WG Tauberfranken, for example, have shares in the site.